okd-project/okd-web/blog/2024/12-15-okd-4-16-and-4-17-release.md

 ## I want to install a new cluster

 New cluster installations can follow the normal process.
-Downloads of client tools with the latest versions of OKD 4.17 embedded can be found HERE
+Downloads of client tools with the latest versions of OKD 4.17 embedded can be found

 ## I want to upgrade an existing cluster